 We’ll import a dataset that is particularly useful for training a model how to create SQL queries from text because it was built for exactly that!
 From this dataset, you’ll see how to work with your own datasets because it is a good example.

-- Navigate to the Datasets tab.
+Navigate to the Datasets tab.

-- Select New Dataset.
+Select New Dataset.

-- Provide the following Hugging Face dataset inputs:
+Provide the following Hugging Face dataset inputs:

-- Dataset name:
+Dataset name: determined-ai/text-to-sql-easy

-text to sql queries
+Description: text to sql queries

-- Select Create Dataset.
+Select Create Dataset.

 Your screen should look similar to this: